 Online dating is very effective at revealing how stereotypes about the sexuality of people of African descent are still very much alive and kicking.
 The concept of ‘black sex’, or ‘African sex’ — the assertion that members of this ethnic group are sexually and biologically different from whites, and with a more developed sexuality, dates back to the early 1600s, as the English first began exploring Africa.
 They focused on the sexuality of the locals, as they often wore no clothes, many tribes were polygamous, and their matrimonial practices differed from those of Christians — all of which European travellers found provocative, if not uncivilised.
 In today’s online dating world, with the remnants of this past still in play, black women in search of love find themselves having to be additionally mindful of white men with a sexual fetish for their ethnicity.

 The stereotype that sex with a black person will yield a more heightened experience from that with a white person continues to drive many hook-ups and one-night-stands on dating apps like ‘Tinder’, the market leader.
-The majority of its massive user base is white and male, and so black women who sign up may attract those who only see their blackness sexually, and in line with racial stereotypes.
+The majority of its massive user base is white and male, and so single black women who sign up may attract those who only see their blackness sexually, and in line with racial stereotypes.
 The sexual overtures of this group inevitably expose black female online daters to insulting or abusive behaviour, which prematurely erode their tolerance for online dating as a whole, often driving them away from the platforms altogether.
 Therefore, no black woman who seeks a long-term relationship should ever use ‘Tinder’.
 A better option for women of colour is to explore the apps that are less overtly sexual.
 No dating apps are completely free of sex pests and abusers, although others may have smaller numbers.

-As a result of their downgraded status online, black women have to work harder and be more resilient than whites females in order to find appropriate matches within online dating apps — and this takes its toll upon them.
+As a result of their downgraded status online, single black women who are online dating have to work harder and be more resilient than whites females in order to find appropriate matches within online dating apps — and this takes its toll upon them.
 Their disappointments and disillusionments go some way toward explaining why they are the least prevalent demographic across online dating apps.
 After Yeboah’s experience, she went through phases of quitting and rejoining, until she finally quit altogether.
 “I don’t see any point,” she lamented.

 It is easy to extrapolate, on the basis of all these conditions, how a black woman can end up feeling more angry, more sad, more cynical and more disillusioned than a white person about the online dating experience.
 This is driving the growth of “splinter apps” catering to specific ethnic and cultural niches unsatisfied with mainstream offerings, and which attempt to create a safe space where communities can find each other and where women can escape discrimination.
 But dating apps generally have a long way to go in eliminating abuses of all kinds.

-Author BenArogundade recounts his journey as an online dater, during which time he was stood up, verbally abused, propositioned for sex and asked to be a father to an unborn child.
+Author Ben Arogundade recounts his journey as an online dater, during which time he was stood up, verbally abused, propositioned for sex and asked to be a father to an unborn child.
 Along the way he offers singles the secrets and best practices they need to know to boost the quality of their matches, and presents the latest strategies, research-based guidelines and innovations to take their online profiles to new levels of excellence.
 Get it now at Amazon, £9.99/$12.99.